 Travis, Erika J.

 A close examination of selected folklore and fairy tales from various cultural or literary traditions.
 Focus on interpretation and analysis of individual texts, utilizing a variety of historical and contemporary critical approaches to reading, understanding, and researching folklore and fairy tales as a distinctive genre.
-Prerequisite: ENG 123.
-(3 units; Fall, even years)
+Prerequisite: ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation

 Introduction to literature designed to meet the unique needs of adolescents and young adults.
 Varied uses of literature such as poetry and short stories will be explored with intensive study of longer works of fiction and non-fiction.
-Prerequisite: ENG 123.
-(3 units; Spring & Online)
+Prerequisite: ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation